-- Effective prohibition may occur from restricting entry of a new provider, materially inhibiting new services, or materially inhibiting existing services. - Essentially anything that impedes the provision of telecommunication service. - Fees may be considered an effective prohibition unless: - The following are presumptively reasonable: - (a) \$500 for non-recurring fees, including a single up-front application that includes up to five Small Wireless Facilities, with an additional \$100 for each Small Wireless Facility beyond five, or \$1,000 for nonrecurring fees for a new pole (i.e. not a collocation) intended to support one or more Small Wireless Facilities; and - (b) \$270 per Small Wireless Facility per year for all recurring fees, including any possible ROW access fee or fee for attachment to municipally-owned structures in the ROW. - Additional fees allowed only if the local government can show: - Fees are a reasonable approximation of costs; - Those costs themselves are inherently reasonable; and - Are non-discriminatory - Aesthetic requirements may also be considered an effective prohibition if too onerous; however, they are allowed under the following conditions: - They are reasonable technically feasible and reasonably directed to avoiding or remedying the intangible public harm of unsightly or out of character deployments. - They are no more burdensome than those applied to other infrastructure deployments; and - They are objective must incorporate clearly-defined and ascertainable standards, applied in a principled manner and must be published in advance. - Shot Clocks - Full review including pre-app (if mandatory) all the way through to issuing all necessary permits - 60 days for collocation on pre-existing structures (Colorado law states 90 currently, but was enacted before FCC weighed in). - 90 days for new structure (Colorado law states 150 currently, but was enacted before FCC weighed in). - Shot clocks start when application submitted, local government has 10 days (Colorado law currently says 30 days) to state it is incomplete and restart clock, or the clock continues.
+- Effective prohibition may occur from restricting entry of a new provider, materially inhibiting new services, or materially inhibiting existing services. - o Essentially anything that impedes the provision of telecommunication service. - Fees may be considered an effective prohibition unless: - The following are presumptively reasonable: - (a) \$500 for non-recurring fees, including a single up-front application that includes up to five Small Wireless Facilities, with an additional \$100 for each Small Wireless Facility beyond five, or \$1,000 for non-recurring fees for a new pole (i.e. not a collocation) intended to support one or more Small Wireless Facilities; and - (b) \$270 per Small Wireless Facility per year for all recurring fees, including any possible ROW access fee or fee for attachment to municipally-owned structures in the ROW. - o Additional fees allowed only if the local government can show: - Fees are a reasonable approximation of costs; - Those costs themselves are inherently reasonable; and - Are non-discriminatory - Aesthetic requirements may also be considered an effective prohibition if too onerous; however, they are allowed under the following conditions: - They are reasonable technically feasible and reasonably directed to avoiding or remedying the intangible public harm of unsightly or out of character deployments. - They are no more burdensome than those applied to other infrastructure deployments; and - They are objective must incorporate clearly-defined and ascertainable standards, applied in a principled manner and must be published in advance.